Frequently Asked

 brushed onto the back of the mural before installing.
 The un-pasted murals

 arrive to you in panels.
-Each panel is approximately 4' x 3'.
+Each panel is approximately 4ft High x 3ft Wide.
 You apply the

 panels to the wall one at a time to create the mural.
 All un-pasted murals are

-printed on a heavy paper stock, they are not washable.
-This is true with ANY
+printed on a heavy paper stock, they can be wiped occasionally with a slightly

 pre-pasted wallpaper.
 They arrive to you in 18" wide rolls.
 The height of the